wonambi-python/wonambi/docs/source/gui/methods.rst

 =================

 The method options in the spindle and slow wave detection dialogs are direct implementations of detection methods reported in the scholarly articles cited below.
+These implementations are based on original author code when available.

 Original values for the customizable parameters are provided in square brackets [].